Start & Scale your tech business faster

 There is provision for every company’s life stage, not just in office and lab accommodation, but in support from incubators; at the University of Cambridge supported Ideaspace, St John's Innovation Centre (Europe’s oldest incubator), Babraham Institute’s BioIncubator and the Wellcome Genome Campus’ Biodata Innovation Centre The Judge Business School provides a plethora of entrepreneurship activities and support, not least of which is the Accelerate programme.
 Cambridge Enterprise facilitates the commercialisation of University spin-outs.
 There is a variety of healthcare incubation programmes too.

-The success of such programmes and organisations has resulted in greater pressure to expand the provision for start-ups and scale-ups; these facilities opened in 20016-17:
+The success of such programmes and organisations has resulted in greater pressure to expand the provision for start-ups and scale-ups, including

 The School for Scale-Ups